SirWaffle/Hallucinator/README.md

 # VQGAN-CLIP ( forked from nerdyrodent )

 This was forked from <https://github.com/nerdyrodent/VQGAN-CLIP>, so that I could tinker with it to my own ends.
-At some point I will update this with what was modified, until then, the following text was forked from the original repo.

 # Changes to setup instructions: